 When The Mary Tyler Moore Show debuted in 1970, the world was introduced to Mary Richards, a single 30-something career woman working at a Minneapolis television station.
 As the theme song said, throughout her life, Moore turned the world on with her smile—including the husbands who fell in love with her gorgeous grin along the way.

-Although the actress' on-screen counterpart, Mary Richards, remained unmarried at the close of the series, Mary Tyler Moore was really three-times-a-bride, marrying a total of three husbands over the course of her life.
+Although the actress's on-screen counterpart, Mary Richards, remained unmarried at the close of the series, Mary Tyler Moore was really three-times-a-bride, marrying a total of three husbands over the course of her life.

 Her First Husband: Richard Carleton Meeker

-The first of which of Richard Carleton Meeker, a producer whom she wed at the age of 18 in 1955.
+The first: Richard Carleton Meeker, a producer whom she wed at the age of 18 in 1955.
 The following year, the couple welcomed their first and only child, Richie (who would later tragically die in a freak gun accident in 1980).
 But the pair soon called it quits, divorcing in 1961.